How does Hot work?

 Types of Hot Work Operations

-• Arc Welding is also known as Electric Welding and is a very common operation in all kinds of industry, production, and construction.
+- Arc Welding is also known as electric welding and is a pervasive operation in all kinds of industries, production, and construction.
 This operation generates high temperatures to melt the metal for joints.
 There are many types of this operation.

-• Gas welding is also known as Argon welding.
-Argon welding is also very common and used for S.S.
+- Gas welding is also known as Argon welding.
+Argon welding is also very common for S.S.
 (Stainless Steel) metal sheets and piping works.
 It is used in the metal industry, projects, and machinery-making industry.
-Due to Argon welding being a nonflammable process, argon makes an ideal option for welding.
+Due to argon welding being a non-flammable process, argon makes an ideal option for welding.

-• Grinding is a metal-cutting process with the help of a grinding wheel.
-This process produces small hot metal particles that can make fire risk.
+- Grinding is a metal-cutting process with the help of a grinding wheel.
+This process produces small hot metal particles that can be a fire risk.

-• Soldering is not more dangerous for fire risks than other processes.
-It nonflammable process and does not have fire risk compared to other hot work processes.
+- Soldering is not more dangerous for fire risks than other processes.
+It nonflammable process and does not pose a fire risk compared to other hot work processes.

 Importance of hot work operations